Best Cheap Air Purifiers

 Attractive, affordable, easy to clean, and easy on the ears -- it sounds almost too good to be true.
 And, indeed, there may be more than a few catches here.
 Ionic technology is not without its foibles, as discussed at length in our air purifier buying guide.
 Although ionic air purifiers adhere to government safety standards, they are known to emit low levels of ozone, a potential health risk.
 There are also questions about their effectiveness at removing significant amounts of pollutants from the air, as a great deal of the residue not captured by the blades tends to settle on walls and furniture, creating stains.
 For this model in particular, there are enough reports on Amazon and elsewhere of faulty models that broke down soon after initial use to give us pause.
 In the final assessment, it seems that consumers get both more and less than they bargained for with the Envion Ionic Pro Turbo.

 According to the EPA, Americans spend 90 percent or more of their time indoors, where the quality of the air is generally far worse than outside.
 For those who suffer from asthma and allergies, or are plagued by pet and smoke odors, an air purifier can make a dramatic difference in the levels of irritant exposure in homes and offices.
 The air purifier market is growing, with new brands entering the mix and new technologies emerging at a steady rate.
-With many high-end brands such as IQAir, Blueair, Austin, and Alen well outside of the price range of the average consumer, we've done the research to round up cheap air purifiers from trusted appliance brands and more affordable specialty companies to help clean up the air without cleaning out your wallet.
+With many high-end brands such as IQAir, Blueair, Austin, and Alen well outside the budget of the average consumer, we've done the research to round up cheap air purifiers from trusted appliance brands and more affordable specialty companies to help clean up the air without cleaning out your wallet.
+Our top picks under $300 are not only reasonably priced but have stood the test of time, with thousands of reviewers vouching for their performance.

-Finally, in case there is any question, know that an air purifier, no matter how expensive, will not remove radon or carbon monoxide from the air.
+Important Note.In case there is any question, know that an air purifier, no matter how expensive, will not remove radon or carbon monoxide from the air.
 These toxins are extremely dangerous and the latter can be lethal.
-Consumers who suspect they may be at risk for radon gas exposure can buy a testing kit -- if harmful levels are found, call in a pro.
+Consumers who suspect they may be at risk for radon gas exposure can buy a testing kit.
+If harmful levels are found, call in a pro.
 A carbon monoxide alarm can detect the otherwise odorless and colorless gas sometimes called the "silent killer."

 Features Comparison Buying Guide continues below table

-HEPA Air Purifiers.High-efficiency particulate air filters resemble the lint screens used in clothes dryers, except that they are made of small, tightly woven fibers (often glass) as opposed to metal or plastic.
-HEPA filters, found in the Whirlpool Whispure AP51030K and Winix PlasmaWave 5300 large-room air purifiers, trap 99.97 percent of airborne particles -- think dust, pollen, mold spores, pet dander -- as small as 0.3 microns (1 micron equals 1/25,400 of an inch).
+HEPA and Other Filters.High-efficiency particulate air filters resemble the lint screens used in clothes dryers, except that they are made of small, tightly woven fibers (often glass) as opposed to metal or plastic.
+HEPA filters trap 99.97 percent of airborne particles -- think dust, pollen, mold spores, pet dander -- as small as 0.3 microns (1 micron equals 1/25,400 of an inch).

-The Airfree brand offers an alternative approach in the Airfree Onix 3000 (starting at $266).
-Its Thermodynamic Sterilizing System uses a ceramic core to kill off offending spores, fungus, viruses, and bacteria, at temperatures of 400 degrees Fahrenheit.
-With no fan and no filters to replace, this model is silent and eco-friendly.
+The Airfree brand offers an alternative approach: Its Thermodynamic Sterilizing System uses a ceramic core to kill off offending spores, fungus, viruses, and bacteria, at temperatures of 400 degrees Fahrenheit.
+With no fan and no filters to replace, these air purifiers are silent and eco-friendly.
 The patented technology works slowly, however, claiming to reduce 70 percent to 90 percent of organisms in the air within 10 days.

 The carbon filters in most cheap air purifiers are not equipped to remove volatile organic compounds, which are often byproducts of common household cleaning agents, as well as paints, varnishes, waxes, and certain building materials, among other substances.
 The activated carbon levels in the filters are not high enough to eliminate VOCs.
 For a serious problem with these gaseous pollutants, look for an air purifier recommended especially for this purpose, and expect to pay more than our $300 limit.

-High CADR.An air purifier's clean air delivery rate should correlate with the size of the room(s) where the product will be used.
-There is a CADR for three types of pollutants -- tobacco smoke, pollen, and dust.
+CADR.An air purifier's clean air delivery rate should correlate with the size of the room(s) where the product will be used.
+There is a CADR for three types of pollutants: tobacco smoke, pollen, and dust.
 Each is determined separately by the Association of Home Appliance Manufacturers, an independent third party, as part of a voluntary program.
-The numbers are listed on the packaging for participating products, including some but not all of our picks.
+The numbers are listed on the packaging for participating products.
 The maximum CADRs, based on the testing protocols, are 400 for dust and 450 for pollen and smoke.
 AHAM recommends looking for a CADR for tobacco smoke that's at least two-thirds the square footage of the room where the air purifier will be used.
-The smoke CADR for the Whirlpool Whispure AP51030K, for example, is 315, making it suitable for larger rooms (about 475 to 500 square feet).
 An air purifier with a higher CADR relative to the room size will clean the air faster and more often.

 Ongoing Expenses and Maintenance.It would be great if an air purifier could be purchased, plugged in, and left alone.
 Much to the chagrin of reviewers, HEPA air purifiers demand two ongoing expenses: energy and, more significantly, replacement filters.

-To cut the energy cost, which corresponds to the size of the air purifier and the frequency with which it's used, experts recommend using the lowest setting (most come with three -- high, medium, and low) and leaving the machine off when you don't need it.
-Ionizing room air purifiers such as the Ionic Pro Turbo, as well as units such as the Airfree Onix 3000, consume less energy but are meant to run continuously.
+To cut the energy cost, which corresponds to the size of the air purifier and the frequency with which it's used, experts recommend using the lowest setting (most come with three: high, medium, and low) and leaving the machine off when you don't need it.
+Airfree and ionizing room air purifiers consume less energy but are meant to run continuously.

-The Airfree Onix 3000 stands out when it comes to maintenance, because there's no filter to clean or replace.
+Airfree air purifiers stand out when it comes to maintenance, because there's no filter to clean or replace.
 All users have to do is dust the outside from time to time.
-The steel plates (and charging wires) or the collection cell on an ionic air purifier such as the Envion Ionic Pro Turbo must be kept clean to work at maximum efficiency.
+The steel plates (and charging wires) or the collection cell on an ionic air purifier must be kept clean to work at maximum efficiency.
 Dirty plates make popping and crackling noises.
 These catchments should be wiped down with a damp rag periodically, and some models need this attention as often as every four to five days.

 Additional Products We Considered